Change of programme of study and transfer between full-time and part-time status

 You are expected to continue in the same mode of study for which you originally registered; however, transfer between full-time and part-time study may be permitted.
 If you are permitted to change your mode of attendance, your minimum and maximum registration periods and expected submission date will be adjusted accordingly.

-Students who hold a Tier 4 visa will not be permitted to transfer to part-time status.
 Students who are in receipt of a studentship should refer to the terms and conditions of their studentship for guidance on the implications for their funding and expected submission date.
 Part-time students are not entitled to exemption from Council Tax.
 Part-time students are usually not entitled to an 18+ Oystercard.